Apichaph/SI_507_final_project/README.md

 **Apichaph_05_game_id_name**
 - This process used cache from the second step, __"Cleaned_data_cache"__.
-I extract game ID and game name and stored it in json file called __"game_id_name"__.
+I obtained game ID and game name and stored it in json file called __"game_id_name"__.
 This will help checking whether the game in in the project or not, and help retrieve news from Steam API.

 <br>